Image source: Shake Shack.

 Shake Shack can afford to be picky.
 The concept is in high demand, and it can only open so many units a year.

 "If you're a developer and you've got a mall that's being redone or you've got a site, you probably want a really good burger -- and you're probably talking to us," CEO Randy Garutti said at the ICR investor conference back in January.
 "We are in every one of those conversations right now."

 As a New York staple, it's only fitting that Shake Shack wind up in Penn Station, but that probably means some sweet landlord concessions.
 With just 49 domestic locations when the year began, it will be Shake Shack squeezing the potential landlords and not the other way around.
 Shake Shack generates the highest average unit volume in the burger industry -- projected at $3.3 million per location this year -- and landlords know that magnetic tenants attract other retailers that benefit from the brand's association as well as customers.
 This is great deal for Shake Shack, but it's also a great catch for Vornado.

 The world's biggest tech company forgot to show you something, but a few Wall Street analysts and the Fool didn't miss a beat: There's a small company that's powering their brand-new gadgets and the coming revolution in technology.
 And we think its stock price has nearly unlimited room to run for early in-the-know investors!
 To be one of them, just click here .

-Rick Munarriz owns shares of Shake Shack and Zoe's Kitchen.
-The Motley Fool owns shares of and recommends Chipotle Mexican Grill and Zoe's Kitchen.
+Rick Munarriz owns shares of Shake Shack.
+The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days .
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy .